xZixz/my_note/note.md

 - Try `bridge` pattern to Achievement models by adding like `AchievementImp` for each achievement
 - Reinvestigate `statically typed languages` and `dynamically typed languages`
 - Add a tmuxinator remote to dev machine at EA
+- Find a way to exclude folders while searching using `ag`
+- Read more about ActiveRecord::Concern